duonggiaoky/duonggiaoky.github.io/index.md

   <div class="info">
     <h1>{{ site.author.name }}</h1>
     <p>
-   My name is Giao Ky DUONG.
-I am  working on   singularity formation in finite time for  nonlinear   evolution equations.
-More precisely, I study   blow-up and touch-down problems.
-I am also interested in Kinetic theory, math physics.
-My PhD supervisor  is Prof. Hatem Zaag, Paris 13 University.
+  My research mainly concentrates  on  Partial Differential Equations.
+I am interested in  the finite time singulairty formations for Differential partial equations.
+In particular, I am focusing on the finite blowup and touching down analysis for parabolic PDEs.
+In addition to that, I am also interested in fluid mechanics  such  as SQG equation that remains open if a $C^{1,\alpha}$ solution can developpe singularity in finite time.
+Now, I am a postdoctoral associate at New York University in Abu Dhabi, supevisor is Tej Eddine GHOUL.
     </p>
   </div>
   <div class="captioned-img">